agrogan1/research/MICS-infographic/README.md

 # MICS Infographic

-Experimenting with RMarkdown, Quarto and Powerpoint to create an infographic of our MICS studies.
+Experimenting with RMarkdown, Quarto and PowerPoint to create an infographic of our MICS studies.

+The PowerPoint file is likely the best version of the infographic due to PowerPoint's flexiblity in formatting and layout.